 Use Content that You or Randstad Owns or Other Authorized Content.
 When any Company trademarks or brands are used in a social media posting, either on a Company account or your personal account, Users must ensure they are only posting: (i) content that the User owns or has the rights to use, (ii) content that has been created by or for the Company and owned by the Company, or (iii) content that the User has otherwise obtained authorization from the Company's Marketing and Communications Team for use in connection with social media postings (e.g., any third-party content).
 Users are responsible for obtaining the necessary approval for their use of any content (e.g., music, photos, or videos), especially any third-party content, in connection with their social media activities that reference or use any Company trademarks or brands.
-Users should NEVER use the Company's name or brand in a post that includes any third-party content that has not been authorized by the Company's Marketing and Communications Team.
+Users should NEVER use the Company's Marketing and Communications

+Team.
 As a general rule, Users should not share any content that may violate any third party's intellectual property rights.